 Trying to decide Hong Kong’s best assets is like trying to pick a favorite ice cream flavor.
 I mean, it’s ice cream – all flavors are fantastic!
-This city’s sheer size and diverse offerings in culinary delights, cultural exploration, and countless architectural achievements make no two days in Hong Kong for traveling families the same.
+This city’s sheer size and diverse offerings in culinary delights, cultural and outdoor exploration, and countless architectural achievements make no two days in Hong Kong for traveling families the same.
 So hold tight to the hands of your little ones and explore a teeming city of wonder together.

 Mai Po Nature Reserve

 Any city visit would not be complete without taking a peek at its urban greenery.
 Fortunately, Hong Kong boasts this giant reserve full of migrant birds, mud pools, miles of trails and mangroves.
 Bring some binoculars, cameras and comfy shoes for the long stroll and book tickets in advance to check out kingfishers, gulls, and colorful ducks, to name a few.
 The entrance fee can be a little pricey though, so carve out ample time for viewing to get the most bang for your buck.
 There’s also a smaller wetland park in Yuen Long you can visit as well.